-Report to Incident Commander.
-Open the Time and Event Log (EMP-PRG-01-PDR-01-FRM-01) and commence documenting actions.
-Continue documenting events and associated times until the completion of demobilization.
-Don orange Operations Section Chief vest.
-Participate in or review the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM- 02), contributing, in particular, to the development of response strategies and tactics, and resourcing requirements.
-In accordance with the Incident Briefing Form, manage and implement the response tactics and manage related resources, including: ☐ Determine the Operational Period. ☐ If required, establish a Staging Area and assign a Manager for the Staging Area. ☐ If required, establish and assign work assignments for Divisions, Groups and/or Branches if the emergency calls for a functional or multijurisdictional branch structure or to maintain recommended Span of Control. ☐ Identify required resources and specify the required resources available and those that are needed.
-Attend all Briefings.
-Advise Command Staff on the progress of executing emergency response tactics.
-In consultation with Command Staff, reassess and update the Incident Briefing Form and on-site personnel as required.
-Once the scene has collapsed, complete the Demobilization Check-Out Form (EMP-PRG-01-PDR-01-FRM-05).
-Attend debrief.
+- □ Report to Incident Commander. - Open the Time and Event Log (EMP-PRG-01-PDR-01-FRM-01) and commence documenting actions.
+Continue documenting events and associated times until the completion of demobilization. - □ Don orange Operations Section Chief vest. - Participate in or review the Incident Briefing Form (EMP-PRG-01-PDR-01-FRM-02), contributing, in particular, to the development of response strategies and tactics, and resourcing requirements. - □ In accordance with the Incident Briefing Form, manage and implement the response tactics and manage related resources, including: - □ Determine the Operational Period. - □ If required, establish a Staging Area and assign a Manager for the Staging Area. - □ If required, establish and assign work assignments for Divisions, Groups and/or Branches if the emergency calls for a functional or multijurisdictional branch structure or to maintain recommended Span of Control. - □ Identify required resources and specify the required resources available and those that are needed. - □ Attend all Briefings. - □ Advise Command Staff on the progress of executing emergency response tactics.
+In consultation with Command Staff, reassess and update the Incident Briefing Form and on-site personnel as required. - □ Once the scene has collapsed, complete the Demobilization Check-Out Form (EMP-PRG-01-PDR-01-FRM-05). - □ Submit all relevant emergency response forms to the Incident Commander. - □ Attend debrief.

-Document ID: EMP-PRG-01-PDR-01
+ERP: Annex B Document ID: EMP-PRG-01-PDR-01

-Version #: 06
+BRUNSWICK PIPELINE Version #: 07

-Issue Date: 2021-03-31
+Issue Date: 2023-03-30

-Review Date: 2022
+Owner: Manager, Operations & Engineering Review Date: 2025